imminentgloom/form_without_matter/README.md

 *form!matter strives to be entropically inclusive.*

-2.0:  rewrite, added modules for sanity. pattern management on grid, patterns are persistent, edit note/vel/dur
+2.0: \t rewrite, added modules for sanity. pattern management on grid, patterns are persistent, edit note/vel/dur
-1.2:  adds a first pass at note selection, which complicates the interface a bit, and improves interface drawing.
+1.2: \t adds a first pass at note selection, which complicates the interface a bit, and improves interface drawing.

 Controls, norns:
 ```